 What’s an American Green Card?

-A Green Card is a document that grants you the right to live, work or study in the country concerned.
+is a document that grants you the right to live, work or study in the country concerned.
 An American Green Card allows a person to enter the U.S. to study, work, or live.

 You become a citizen of America by having an American Green Card.
 All benefits are available to citizens of the country.
 You can see some of these benefits below:

 Here are some of the many benefits that a green card offers:

 - You can apply for and receive grants (study, business) and scholarships